hareem-rana/bitblazer/README.md

 - The generated audio was converted and adapted for playback via the **PC speaker**.
 - Music is used for **demonstration and educational purposes only**.

+## License
+- This repository is licensed under the MIT License for the source code only.
+- Third-party assets included in the executable remain subject to their original licenses.